as-ideas/DeepPhonemizer/README.md

 # DeepPhonemizer

 DeepPhonemizer is a library for grapheme to phoneme conversion based on Transformer models.
-It is intended to be used in text-to-speech production systems due to its accuracy and efficiency.
+It is intended to be used in text-to-speech production systems with high accuracy and efficiency.
+You can choose between a forward Transformer model (trained with CTC) and its autoregressive counterpart.
+The former is faster and more stable whether the latter is slightly more accurate.

 The main advantages of this repo are:

-* Easy-to-use API for inference and training.
+* Easy-to-use API for training and inference.
 * Multilingual: You can train a single model on several languages.
+* Accuracy: Phoneme and word error rates are comparable to state-of-art.
-* Speed: Using the forward Transformer model, phonemization of large articles on a CPU is almost instantaneous.
+* Speed: The repo is highly optimized for inference speed, phonemizing even large articles on a CPU is almost instantaneous if you choose the forward Transformer model.

-You can choose between a forward Transformer model (trained with CTC) and its autoregressive counterpart.
-The former is faster and more stable whether the latter is slightly more accurate in terms of smaller word error rate.

 Check out the training and inference tutorial on [colab](https://colab.research.google.com/github/as-ideas/DeepPhonemizer/blob/master/notebooks/Training_Example.ipynb)!

-## ⚙️ Installation
+## Installation

 ```bash
 pip install deep-phonemizer